PadLex/SvgToGcode/CONTRIBUTING.md

 or not the test succeeded.

 ## To-Do List
+- [x] _compiler.py: Don't turn off the laser if the new start is at the current position
 - [ ] Add support to parse shapes into curves
 - [ ] Add support for circular arc approximation
 - [ ] Use abc class for abstract classes
-- [ ] _compiler.py: Don't turn off the laser if the new start is at the current position
-- [ ] _compiler.py: Don't turn off the laser if the new start is at the current position